jljohnson/triplestore-tdb-clients/README.md

 1. Before running any queries using the SPARQL endpoint, make sure that the triplestore has been populated with triples
 2. In Eclipse, open the Project Explorer view.
 (Window → Show View → Project Explorer)
-3. Expand the triplestore project
+3. Expand the edu.gatech.mbsec.triplestore.tdb.clients project
 4. Expand the **apache-jena-fuseki-2.3.0** folder.
 The batch scripts to launch Fuseki are in that folder
 6. Launch a command prompt (In Windows, click on Start and type cmd in the search field and selecting the application named cmd)
 7. Change the directory of the command prompt to the apache-jena-fuseki-2.3.0 folder using the cd command.
 For example type in the command prompt following command: